 We explore this scenario for a prototype model studied by Rabi in $1937$ \cite{Rabi}.
 Here, a time-dependent magnetic field drives the TLS and enables transitions between the two energy states.
 The emitted photons are collected by a photodetector, which produces binary output data.
 This model has an analytical solution, which is essential for the construction of the estimators.
 On the other hand, the model has a long history, see for example, an older review \cite{Donin} or recent developments \cite{Dittrich, Stievater, Pedernales}.
 The literature of this model is considerable, and therefore the study of the associated estimation strategies may prove to be useful to the fields of research in which the model is employed.
 Thus, obtaining an accurate estimate of the transition frequency of this particular TLS can be crucial for the development of future quantum devices.

 Finally, we are also interested in the difference between the estimators offered by the Bayesian and frequentist approaches.
-The Bayesian estimation requires the incorporation of the existing knowledge before the measurements are done and this means, operationally, that a prior probability distribution function {is employed}.
-Although the two approaches of thoughts have different interpretations of the probability \cite{Fine}, the current article places the emphasis only on the practical aspects.
+The Bayesian estimation requires the incorporation of the existing knowledge before the measurements are done and this means, operationally, that a prior probability distribution function is employed, i.e., the parameter subject to estimation is treated as a random variable.
+Although the two approaches of thoughts have different interpretations of the probability \cite{Fine}, the current article places the emphasis only on the methodological aspects.